Wheelchair rugby is similar to wheelchair basketball, but hold onto your chair!

 Who it is for

-To participate, you must have a disability that include at least some loss of function in all four limbs.
+To participate, you must have a disability that includes at least some loss of function in all four limbs.
 This may include spinal cord injury, cerebral palsy, amputation, muscular dystrophy, polio and other neurological conditions.
 All players must meet minimum disability criteria and be classifiable under the sport classification rules, governed by the US Paralympics and USA Wheelchair Rugby Association.

 To share your love of sports as a volunteer, contact Khara Hesse at 612-775-2724.